 #GivingTuesday has grown by leaps and bound since it started in 2012.
 Every year since then, more nonprofits and charities looking to engage an audience, raise money, and increase awareness for their cause capitalize on the power of collective giving fueled by this International Day of Giving.

 Thankfully, all the effort that’s been put into educating people about #GivingTuesday is paying off!
-Last year, over $177 million was raised online—a number that’s expected to increase again in here in 2017.
+Last year, over $300 million was raised online—a number that’s expected to increase again this year.
 Horray!

 Because #GivingTuesday occurs right after Thanksgiving and near the end of the year, it’s the perfect opportunity to raise money and awareness as a 24-hour fundraiser and/or as a kickstarter to a year-end campaign.
 The key to making this campaign work for you, however, is to have a well-rounded, strategic fundraising strategy.